DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ## Find out about fees and financial support

+Teacher training fees for non-UK candidates vary between training providers.

+Fees:

+* cost a maximum of about £36,000
+* cost an average of £14,765

-Fees vary between training providers, but range from £9,250 to about £32,000.
-You’ll also have to pay your living costs.
+You’ll also have to cover your living costs.

 If you are planning on training to teach languages and physics, you could be eligible for financial help worth up to £40,000, including an international relocation payment worth £10,000.